 Typists – Ruth Hargraves

 * An asterisk denotes a newly created position.

 The Reserve force was increased to 14.

-Waterford Township became a Chartered Township on September 14th, 1961, causing the Police Department to be reorganize in accordance with Section 12 of Act 359 P.A.
+Waterford Township became a Charter Township on September 14th, 1961, causing the Police Department to reorganize in accordance with Section 12 of Act 359 P.A.
 1947.
 At this time the rank of Chief of Police was changed to Marshall for a short time.

 New uniforms were purchased for the officers in 1962.
 Officers were responsible for providing their own uniforms.
 The uniform consisted of slate gray trousers with black stripes, gray oxford shirts, gray oxford caps, light gray ties, and black shoes.